gsharabok/evoucher_blockchain/README.md

   <img src="img/system_design.png" alt="Logo" width="600" height="400">
 </p>
-The system is based on blockchain, a system in which a record or a ledger of a transaction made in cryptocurrency are maintained across several computers that are linked in a peer-to-peer network. <br /> <br />
+The system is based on blockchain, a system in which a record or a ledger of a transaction made in cryptocurrency is maintained across several computers that are linked in a peer-to-peer network. <br /> <br />
-A blockchain has these following characteristics that covers the security requirements: <br />
+A blockchain has the following characteristics that cover the security requirements: <br />
-- Immutable: The blockchain only supports add operation, transaction cannot be deleted or modified in any way, making all transaction immutable <br />
+- Immutable: The blockchain only supports add operation, transactions cannot be deleted or modified in any way, making all transactions immutable <br />
-- Distributed: The ledger or the record of the transactions are replicated across computers rather than being stored in a centralized servers, any computer with internet access can download the blockchain. <br />
+- Distributed: The ledger or the record of the transactions is replicated across computers rather than being stored in a centralized server, any computer with internet access can download the blockchain. <br />
-- Uses Proof of Work (PoW): Some special users, also known as miners will compete with each other in order to solve a cryptographic puzzle that will give them the rights to add themselves in the blockchain ledger.
+- Uses Proof of Work (PoW): Some special users, also known as miners will compete with each other in order to solve a cryptographic puzzle that will give them the rights to add themselves to the blockchain ledger.
 This PoW helps to make the system more secure with the non-repudiation properties. <br />
-- Cryptographic: Cryptography is used to verify whether or not the user has the bitcoin that they are trying to send, and to manage how the transactions are added to the bitcoin ledgers. <br />
+- Cryptographic: Cryptography is used to verify whether or not the user has the bitcoin that they are trying to send and to manage how the transactions are added to the bitcoin ledgers. <br />